-The novel has three distinct narrators.
-The first is Mizumura herself, who spends the first 150+ pages explaining her connection to the characters she writes about.
-This Preface and Prologue is meant to establish the illusion that the book is a work of non-fiction.
-An “I novel“.
-She explains how the bulk of the story was told to her by the second narrator: a young man named Yusuke who corresponds with the Lockwood character.
-Yusuke, in turn, learned most of what he tells Mizumura through a third narrator: Fumiko is the maid who was actively involved in the lover’s adventures – Nelly Dean if you’re keeping track.
-And so we are four times removed, reading Mizumura’s transcription of Yusuke’s retelling of Fumiko’s version of the events she witnessed (and influenced).
-All of which is, once again, loosely based on Emily Bronte’s original Wuthering Heights.
+The novel tells the fragmented history of the lovers Yoko and Taro, as told by three distinct narrators.
+There is Mizumura herself, who spends the first 150+ pages explaining her connection to the characters she writes about.
+This Preface and Prologue is meant to establish the illusion that the book is a work of non-fiction, what is known as an “I novel” in Japan.
+This fictional Mizumura explains how the bulk of the story was told to her by a second narrator: a young man named Yusuke (who corresponds with Lockwood in Bronte’s original).
+Yusuke, in turn, learned most of what he tells Mizumura from a third narrator: Fumiko, the maid who was actively involved in the doomed lovers’ adventures – Nelly Dean if you’re keeping track.
+And so we are four times removed, reading Mizumura’s transcription of Yusuke’s retelling of Fumiko’s version of the events she witnessed and influenced.
+A structure which is, once again, loosely based on Emily Bronte’s original Wuthering Heights.
 I use the term loosely because this is a version of Wuthering Heights as translated through the dual lenses of Japanese culture and language.

 There’s a cleanness to Japanese translations that I adore.
-A sharpness and a clarity.
-A characteristic stripping away of extraneous adjectives and sentimentality.
-Juliet Winters Carpenter’s translation is a sharp contrast to Bronte’s 19th-century Gothicism.
+A sharpness and a clarity achieved by stripping away extraneous adjectives.
+Juliet Winters Carpenter’s translation is a contrast to Bronte’s 19th-century Gothicism.
 For an example: compare the words of the two heroines, Cathy & Yoko, describing their connection to their respective heroes –

 “My great miseries in this world have been Heathcliff’s miseries, and I watched and felt each from the beginning: my great thought in living is himself.
 If all perished, and he remained, I should still continue to be; and if all else remained, and he were annihilated, the universe would turn to a mighty stranger; I should not seem a part of it.” – Cathy